 -The producer does not have access to products that are undergoing testing.

 -Parallel testing of field-operated toilet systems confirms lab test results.

 NSF International certifies composting toilet products after a thorough examination procedure, ensuring that they will operate as advertised.

 When in doubt, look for the label on the product to ensure that your composting toilet has been independently certified and quality checked to satisfy stringent public health design and performance requirements.

-The NSF has a list of NSF certified composting toilet- you can search manufacturers or traders on their website and find out whether or not they're NSF ansi standard 41 certified.
+The NSF has a list of NSF-certified composting toilets- you can search manufacturers or traders on their website and find out whether or not they’re NSF ANSI standard 41 certified.